DTEXETD/DTEXETD/README.md

 # Who Am I

-Just a normal guide trying to learn on my own :)
+Just a normal guide trying to learn things on my own :)

-I'll get you updated on writing some code
+I'll get you updated by writing some code

+I hope you enjoy, stay tuned